drshahizan/research-design/profile/batch2/zeno-z/readme.md

 <h1 align="center">👋 Hi, I'm Xu Zhuangzhuang </h1>

 ## 🧑‍💼 about me
 My chinese name is Xu Zhuangzhuang and english name is Zeno.
 I come from Henan Province, China.
-I'm a student in UTM (Universiti Teknologi Malaysia), My major is Mater of Date Science.
+I'm a student in UTM (Universiti Teknologi Malaysia), My major is Mater of Data Science.
 Before that I was a java engineer.

 ## ⌨️ Skills
 * JAVA